 Disable the RTS/CTS function.
 Choose the MSB First function.

-Note 2: Follow the steps given below to switch from a factor to another.
+- Note 2: Follow the steps given below to switch from a factor to another.

-- Disable the interrupt of the corresponding number. - Switch from a factor to another. - 3.
+1. Disable the interrupt of the corresponding number. - Switch from a factor to another. - 3.
 Reset the interrupt request flag of the corresponding number. - 4.
 Set an interrupt level of the corresponding number. - Note 3: Set an initial value of SDA transmission output when serial I/O is invalid.

-Figure 1.17.27 shows the functional block diagram for I2C mode.
+Figure 1.16.27 shows the functional block diagram for I2C mode.
 Setting "1" in the I2C mode select bit (IICM) causes ports P70, P71, and P72 to work as data transmission-reception terminal SDA, clock input-output terminal SCL, and port P72 respectively.
 A delay circuit is added to the SDA transmission output, so the SDA output changes after SCL fully goes to "L".
+The SDA digital delay select bit (bit 7 at address 037716) can be used to select between analog delay and digital delay.
 When digital delay is selected, the amount of delay can be selected in the range of 2 cycles to 8 cycles of f1 using UART2 special mode register 3 (at address 037516).
-Delay circuit select conditions are shown in Table 1.17.10.
+Delay circuit select conditions are shown in Table 1.16.10.

-Table 1.17.10.
+Table 1.16.10.
 Delay circuit select conditions

-Register value alue Contents IICM SDDS DL Contents Digital delay is selected 1 1 001 to 111 Digital delay is added No delay 0 0 (000) When IICM = "0", no delay circuit is selected.
+Register value Contonto IICM SDDS DL Contents Digital delay is selected 1 1 001 to 111 When digital delay is selected, no analog delay is added.
+Only digital delay is effective.
+Analog delay is 1 1 000 When DL is set to "000", analog delay is selected no matter what value is set in SDDS. selected ' 0 (000) When SDDS is set to "0", DL is initialized, so that DL ="000".
+No delay 0 0 (000) When IICM = "0", no delay circuit is selected.
 When IICM = "0", however, always make sure SDDS = "0".